ElizabethBrooks/CSCI301_TALabs_WWU/README.md

 # CS301_WWU
 Files for CS 301 labs at WWU, Fall 2016.

-## Running a few minutes late, lab to will be posted to canvas for turn in.
+## Running a few minutes late, lab two will be posted to canvas for turn in.

 ## Typos
 #### Lab 1, question 1: (null? (cdr '(atom)))